Customization

 constraint since having both enabled will result in no layer being processed.

-Not background (only available if Insert background
+Not background (Export Layers and Edit Layers only, and only available if Insert background

 is added)